arviz-devs/arviz/doc/sphinxext/developer_guide.rst

 The code in the root level of `arviz.plots` should not contain any opinion on backend.
-The idea is that the root level plotting function perform math and construct keywords, and the backends code in `arviz.plots.backends` perform the backend specific keyword argument defaulting and plot behavior
+The idea is that the root level plotting function performs math and construct keywords, and the backends code in `arviz.plots.backends` perform the backend specific keyword argument defaulting and plot behavior

-The convenience function `get_plotting_function` is available in `arviz.plots.get_plotting_function` should be called to obtain the correct plotting function from the associated backend.
+The convenience function `get_plotting_function` available in `arviz.plots.get_plotting_function` should be called to obtain the correct plotting function from the associated backend.
 If adding a new backend follow the pattern provided to programatically